Fortuna Düsseldorf: Recent seasons

 Fortuna started the 2012–13 Bundesliga season strongly, ranking fifth after five games and concerns about relegation seemed to have been put to rest.
 However, Fortuna's 1–0 home win over Greuther Fürth on 16 February would prove to be the club's final victory of the season.
 The season concluded with Fortuna playing in Hannover 96, a match Fortuna lost 0–3.
 This defeat, combined with an Augsburg win over Greuther Fürth and a bizarre and unlikely victory by Hoffenheim over second-place Borussia Dortmund, resulted in Fortuna dropping two places.
-Fortuna finished 17th and were again reglegated to the 2.
+Fortuna finished 17th and were again relegated to the 2.
 Bundesliga.

 Fortuna's relegation was the result not only of this unlikely series of occurrences on the final day of the season, but also a poor conclusion to the year.
 Of its final eight matches, it did not win a single one; just one win would have secured its position for the following season's Bundesliga.
 This poor performance contributed to the dismissal of head coach Norbert Meier.

-Reglegation to the 2.
+Relegation to the 2.
 Bundesliga led to a period of generally disappointing performance.
 Fortuna spent the years between 2013 and 2017 in the middle of the table, often battling against relegation and rarely challenging for promotion back to the Bundesliga.
 During these years, the club went through a series of coaching changes, with Oliver Reck, Frank Kramer, and former player Mike Buskens among others leading the club at various points.
 Success however remained elusive.

 In March 2016, Friedhelm Funkel – a native of Neuss – took over as coach of Fortuna Düsseldorf.
 In his first game as coach, Funkel led the club to a 4–3 win against 1.
 FC Kaiserslautern, ending a month-long winless streak.